FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.15 The "EventRole" Data Type

 The `EventRole` data type defines a role played in an event by a person.
-The `EventRole` data type extends the `Conclusion` data type.

 ### identifier